Article 11EMS vs auditEU EED

 Where do Article 11 route decisions usually fail?

-The common failure is mixing the two routes: treating a completed audit as enough for an enterprise above 85 TJ without proving a certified EMS, or treating an EMS label as enough without checking whether the energy audit elements and Annex VI criteria are actually covered.
+A common failure is mixing the two routes: treating a completed audit as enough for an enterprise above 85 TJ without proving a certified EMS, or assuming that any management-system label satisfies an exemption that depends on an Annex VI energy audit.

 Another failure is calculating scope from one site, one fuel, or one reporting year.
-Article 11 uses enterprise average annual consumption over the previous three years and takes all energy carriers together, so the calculation should be reproducible from source meter, invoice, fuel, and conversion records.
+Article 11 uses enterprise average annual consumption over the previous three years and takes together, so the calculation should be reproducible from source meter, invoice, fuel, and conversion records.

-• Do not use headcount or SME status as the only practical trigger for the revised Article 11 route; the grounded threshold test is energy consumption.
+• Do not use headcount or SME status as the Article 11 trigger; the revised rule uses average annual final energy consumption.

-• Do not publish unsupported penalty amounts, Member State forms, or local filing dates on this page without separate grounding.
+• Do not publish unsupported penalty amounts, Member State forms, or local filing dates on this page without separate source support.

 • Do not cite EN 16247-1 as proof of EMS certification; use it for audit methodology and deliverables, while EMS certification evidence belongs to the management-system route.